Tahsin-Mayeesha/Classifying-Actionable-Sentences-from-Emails/README.md

 >
 > ## Delivery
 >
-> Please create a **private** repository in Github and share it with git userid '**[huddlhire](https://github.com/huddlhire)**'.
+> Please create a **private** repository in Github and share it with git userid x.
 We ABSOLUTELY should be able to see your check-ins/commits from the beginning and NOT just a single commit at the end.
 Include instructions on how to run the project and set up the requirements.
 Kindly, ensure that the entire project is repeatable from scratch i.e. from raw data to the final model.
 >
 >
 >